 Suggested Players: You need enough players to split into teams, I would recommend a minimum of six

 5. Scavenger Hunt

 Look up some local wildlife and plants for the area you’re staying in to help teach kids about identifying nature.
 For example, whilst Rothiemurchus Forest is dominated by Scots Pine there is also Aspen, Birch, Willow, and other trees you could include as part of the hunt.

 Write items to collect in your scavenger hunt checklist like pine cones, leaves from an Aspen tree, and a good stone for skimming.

-Tip: For younger kids learning colours, go on a colour hunt to find items that match a colour
+Tip: For younger kids learning colors, go on a color hunt to find items that match a color.

 6. Kick The Can